-What reminds us of the essence of past amidst the drastically changing scenario is the peculiar (yet beautiful) names of some squares or rather “Chhaks”.
-While some of the areas like Bapuji Nagar, Saheed Nagar and Ashok Nagar came in to existence when the government intervened in the allotment of lands to residential areas and named them systematically, other places like Nayapalli and Laxmisagar still carried the names of the root villages or rather called “mouja”.
+What reminds us of the essence of the past amidst the drastically changing scenario is the peculiar (yet beautiful) names of some squares or rather “Chhaks”.
+While some of the areas like Bapuji Nagar, Saheed Nagar, and Ashok Nagar came into existence when the government intervened in the allotment of lands to residential areas and named them systematically, other places like Nayapalli and Laxmisagar still carried the names of the root villages or rather called “mouja”.

 60 years ago the busiest square of the city and the favorite shopping site of many residents, used to be an isolated and eerie land where no one dared to step just after six in the evening.
 The only attraction that took the attention of a passerby was a man preparing “Bara”, the famous “Odiya” street delicacy.

-And with no other building in vicinity not even a single shop, the square was identified as “Rajmahal” after the first hotel-cum-restaurant in town and still continues to be.
+And with no other building in the vicinity, not even a single shop, the square was identified as “Rajmahal” after the first hotel-cum-restaurant in town and still continues to be.

 If you are staying alone in and around Saheed Nagar, you’re no stranger to “The Pathik” restaurant.

-The “Rupali Square”, a favorite street food hub, especially for students, has also derived its name from a small dhaba.
-The hotel started by a family of three from Balasore, passed on to many hands after the owner’s untimely death and still holds a place on the square now known as “Pathik Hotel”.
+The “Rupali Square”, a favorite street food hub, especially for students, has also derived its name from a small Dhaba.
+The hotel was started by a family of three from Balasore passed on to many hands after the owner’s untimely death, and still holds a place on the square now known as “Pathik Hotel”.

 With restaurants like “Swapnapuri” coming into existence in the late 1980s, the “Rupali” was the only destination for the newly settled Sahid Nagar residents.